Privy Council Meetings & Orders

 Orders of Council

-These are Orders which do not require personal approval by The Queen, but which can be made by “The Lords of the Privy Council” (that is, Ministers).
+These are Orders which do not require personal approval by The King, but which can be made by “The Lords of the Privy Council” (that is, Ministers).
 These can be statutory or Prerogative.
 Whether statutory Orders are also Statutory Instruments depends on the wording of the particular Act under which they are made.

 Acts giving a power to the Privy Council to make an Order will usually specify the quorum of the Privy Council required to exercise it, often two.
 Where the Act is silent on this point the quorum of the Privy Council is three.